Kathleen Delaney

-Kathleen Delaney is an American stage, voice actress, dancer and playwright who works on Broadway and on the properties of 4Kids Entertainment.
+Kathleen Delaney (born March 5, 1965) is an American stage, voice actress, dancer and playwright who works on Broadway and on the properties of 4Kids Entertainment.
 She is best known as the voice of Hina in the 4Kids dub of One Piece, Mai Valentine in uncut versions of Yu-Gi-Oh! and Rouge in Sonic X and the succeeding games until 2010, when she was replaced by Karen Strassman.